Claude Winter

 Claude Winter (18 February 1931 in Tianjin (China) - 25 April 2011 in Paris) was a French stage and film actress.

 Biography

-She is admitted at the Comédie-Française 1 September 1953, becomes sociétaire on 1 January 1960, then dean 1 January 1987.
-In 1988, following the death of the administrator (Jean Le Poulain), she is administrator per intérim for two and a half month.
-When she made the decision to retire, she was named honorary sociétaire by her camarades.
+She entered the Comédie-Française on 1 September 1953; became sociétaire on 1 January 1960, then dean 1 January 1987.
+In 1988, following the death of the administrator (Jean Le Poulain), she acted asadministrator per intérim for two and a half months.
+When she made the decision to retire, she was named honorary sociétaire by her colleagues.